pawl1n/imoyo/README.md

 cargo run -- -cp 10
 ```

 This will crop all white or transparent background with padding of 10 pixels to an image.
-Will add white background if image does not have enough pigels for padding.
+Will add white background if image does not have enough pigels for padding